Federal Grant Information

 The award amount for the Iraq and Afghanistan Service Grant can be equal to the maximum Federal Pell Grant amount for that year, but cannot exceed the student's Cost of Attendance.
 A student will have to fill out the FAFSA form every year that they are in school.
 After they have done that, Butler or the student's school in collaboration with the U.S. Department of Education, will determine a student's eligibility for the Iraq and Afghanistan Service Grant.
 Once a student has earned a baccalaureate degree or their first professional degree, or have used up all 12 semesters of their eligibility, the student is no longer eligible to receive an Iraq and Afghanistan Service Grant.

-As required by the Budget Control Act of 2011 (the sequester law), award amounts for any Iraq and Afghanistan Service Grant that is first disbursed on or after October 1, 2018 and before October 1, 2019, must be reduced by 6.2 percent from the award amount for which a recipient would otherwise have been entitled.
-Any Iraq and Afghanistan Service Grant that is disbursed on or after October 1, 2019, and before October 1, 2020, must be reduced by 5.9 percent.
+As required by the Budget Control Act of 2011 (the sequester law), award amounts for any Iraq and Afghanistan Service Grant that is first disbursed on or after October 1, 2019 and before October 1, 2020, must be reduced by 5.9 percent from the award amount for which a recipient would otherwise have been entitled.
+Any Iraq and Afghanistan Service Grant that is disbursed on or after October 1, 2020, and before October 1, 2021, must be reduced by 5.7 percent.
+For Example:

 Children of Fallen Heroes Scholarship Act